supabase/auth-helpers/packages/sveltekit/README.md

 These will create the handlers under the hood that perform different parts of the authentication flow:

-- `/api/auth/callback`: The `UserContext` forwards the session details here every time `onAuthStateChange` fires on the client side.
+- `/api/auth/callback`: The `UserHelper` forwards the session details here every time `onAuthStateChange` fires on the client side.
 This is needed to set up the cookies for your application so that SSR works seamlessly.

 - `/api/auth/user`: You can fetch user profile information in JSON format.